nikhilgrad/nikhilgrad.github.io/README.md

 # [My portfolio Website](https://bit.ly/nikhil_portfolio)

 The above title is a link that will take you to my website which I built to show case my projects.
-I will be add the name of the project on the website as I start them but the complete information along with a link to complete code and project description will be provided after completion of the project.
+I will be adding the name of the project on the website as I start them but the complete information along with a link to complete code and project description will be provided after completion of the project.
 To build this website I took the help of a pre-built design about which all the information is provided below along with the credits and licenses.
 Again I welcome you to my [website](https://bit.ly/nikhil_portfolio).